brunopacheco1/proto-blockchain/README.md

 It's a learning case of the blockchain, built in JavaScript over Node.js.
 I'm using ES6 and 10.* versions respectively.

-It's possible to add and broadcast new transactions and to mine new blocks and broadcast them as well, calling some endpoints.
-It's possible to find more about the endpoints the Open API section.
+It's possible to add and broadcast new transactions and to mine new blocks calling some endpoints.
+Take a look the Open API section for more details.

-To add new nodes in the network previously I had to run endpoints manually to register the new node and to synchronize the blockchain.
-I'm using RabbitMQ to do it automatically.
-Any new node has to publish his own address in a topic and it'll receive back in another topic the blockchains from everyone else to run the consensus algorithm.
+I had to run endpoints manually to register new nodes and to synchronize them within the blockchain network, but now I'm using RabbitMQ.
+Any new node has to publish his own address in a topic and it'll receive back from another topic everyone else's blockchain to run the consensus algorithm.

-Regarding the consensus algorithm, I'm currently using the longest chain, which means simply that the longest chain will be the last one if it's a valid chain.
+I'm currently using the longest chain algorithm, which means simply that a chain will be kept by the network nodes if it's the longest valid chain.

 ## Open API